 WAU-DSS-Security Operation Center (future):

-WAU-DSS will have soon a Security Operation Center (SOC) to enhance proactive security patrols on and the WAU-DSS CCTV security and security communication systems (Pelco System and Andover Continuum software program), door monitoring status, access control, motion monitoring, fire alarm monitoring, glass break monitoring, security central intercom system, wireless communication and its staff: CCTV Specialist actively monitor live and recorded digital video from more than 100 CCTV cameras strategically placed on the campus.
-All cameras which are monitored and record 24/7, are in common areas.
+WAU-DSS will soon have a Security Operation Center (SOC) to enhance proactive security patrols on and the WAU-DSS CCTV security and security communication systems (Pelco System and Andover Continuum software program), door monitoring status, access control, motion monitoring, fire alarm monitoring, glass break monitoring, security central intercom system, wireless communication and its staff: CCTV Specialist actively monitor live and recorded digital video from more than 100 CCTV cameras strategically placed on the campus.
+All cameras which are monitored and recorded 24/7, are in common areas.
 While the majority of cameras are in exterior locations a number are installed in interior spaces.
-Our Security Specialist provided proactive and reactive services designs to both prevent crime and respond to crimes that occurred in our campus jurisdiction, they have the capability to communicate with our security patrol to responded to any situation that required the safety and security officer attention, they also are responsible of maintain maintenance and inspection of the all electronic system in the department, our CCTV specialist review and retrieved digital video by requested of a safety and security officer investigating a crime or incidents.
-Based on a combination of proactive and reactive services in addition CCTV Specialist CCTV responsibilities also will monitor all fire alarms in campus buildings.
+Our Security Specialist provides proactive and reactive service designs to both prevent crime and respond to crimes that occurred in our campus jurisdiction, they have the capability to communicate with our security patrol to respond to any situation that required the safety and security officer attention.
+They also are responsible of the maintenance and inspection of all the electronic systems in the department.
+Our CCTV Specialist reviews and retrieves digital video by request of a safety and security officer investigating a crime or incidents.
+Based on a combination of proactive and reactive services, CCTV Specialist responsibilities will also monitor all fire alarms on campus buildings.

 Parking Management Division:

 WAU IDs and parking permits are obtained at the Office of Safety and Security.
 The Safety and Security department, also operates a lost and found service; distributes free pamphlets about campus parking, security, fire and safety; and provides security escort services on campus.